Math 322

 Supplementary readings and software may be found in the "LINKS" column above.

 Homework.
 You are encouraged to collaborate on homework, although each student must turn in solutions individually.
-Please complete your solutions on CrowdMark by 11pm on the due date.
+Please complete your solutions on GradeScope by 11pm on the due date.
+Late homework will not be accepted.

 For full credit, homework solutions should be clearly legible with the answers properly labeled.
 For computations, include the R commands used, the input provided, and the output with labels indicating which part of the solution is thus computed.